donnieprakoso/workshop-copilot/lab3-configure-and-deploying-svc-worker/README.md

 In this task, you’ll learn how to add an environment variable into your service.
 We’re going to add a variable called `AWS_REGION` into `svc-worker`.
 In the first task, we’ve created the application along with the `svc-api` service.
 For every service initialized with Copilot, it will create a manifest file in this location `copilot/<SERVICE_NAME>/manifest.yaml`.

 - Open `copilot/svc-worker/manifest.yml`
+- Modify the manifest file

-- Navigate to the end of the file and add following lines:
+Navigate to the end of the file and add following lines

 ```
 environments: